 Quality over quantity, build up your resistance – The training for my first half marathon 5 years ago was quite intense.
 I was afraid of being unprepared on the race day, so I joined the local running club and trained every other day – an intense routine I was fed up with towards the end, and made me look forward to the day it stopped.

 This second time, I took it easier.
-I wanted to be prepared but not to burn myself on the process, neither to stop my summer social life due to training.
+I wanted to be prepared but not to burn myself in the process, neither to stop my summer social life due to training.
 At times I worried I was taking it a bit too easy, but eventually it worked for me: I ran 2-3 times a week, but made sure I increased the distance and did weekly 8-mile runs towards the end .

 Allow rest time, avoid injuries – Not over-training has some benefits too, after all.
 One of them is making sure your body recovers properly and decreasing the risk of injuring yourself.
-1-2 months before the race day I was getting an uncomfortable knee pain during the long distance run, which made me worry about the consequences.
+1-2 months before the race day I was getting an uncomfortable knee pain during the long distance runs, which made me worry about the consequences.
 Because I stopped and gave my body time to fully recover, the next run was much better: my knees were stronger and I actually didn’t lose any body resistance.

-Enjoy yourself while training – If you are not a natural runner, this exercise can feel a big boring and monotonous at times.
+Enjoy yourself while training – If (like me) you are not a natural runner, this exercise can feel a big boring and monotonous at times.
 Running is painful enough, so make sure you “enjoy the ride” by planning nice routes that you will enjoy.
 In my case, I ran across lovely big green areas such as the Richmond Park, or passed by London famous trademarks such as the Big Ben.

 Aim for a 10 mile run before the big day – Make sure you cover the 10 mile milestone at least once before the race, that really helps to be mentally prepared.
 Knowing that you have done it once, gives you the confidence to know that you will be able to repeat it on the big day.
 Covering the last 3 miles is easier then, thanks to the adrenaline of finishing and the cheering from the people 🙂